 Journal entries should reflect honest reactions to text, record relevant quotations from the book, and include some essential questions you have that that will facilitate discussion of the selected book and its themes.

-Below is a list of suggested sentence starters for responses, but you are not limited to them nor are you required to use each prompt.
-There are no right or wrong answers for these, so take some intellectual risks and be honest.
+- There are no right or wrong answers for these, so take some intellectual risks and be honest.
 Write about what you like or dislike, what confuses you, or anything that is unusual to you.
 Tell what you think something means.
 Look for examples of writing you really like or dislike and talk about them.
 Make predictions about what might happen later.
-Relate your own experiences that connect with plot, characters or setting.
-Just remember that these are not about plot summary but about what you think and feel as you read.
+Relate your own experiences that connect with plot, characters or setting. - Remember that these are not about plot summary but about what you think and feel as you read.
 Just give enough plot summary to make clear what you are writing about.
 The key is to engage the text.